How To Make a PRO Cobra Punching Bag Using the Kewlus PRO Spring

 - Roll of wide duct tape.

 - PVC pipe - same outer diameter as the 3/4 inch galvanised pipe (1.05 inches or 26.7mm).
-Roughly 23 inches (or 58cm) - you can always cut it shorter later on if need be.
+Roughly 2 feet in length (or 61cm) - you can always cut it shorter later on if need be.

 - Two pool noodles.